The 2017 process is now closed

 The Edward Delaney Scholarship facilitates the professional growth and development of early career institutional research professionals by providing travel assistance to AIR’s annual Forum.
 The benefactor of the award, Edward Delaney, served as AIR President from 1992-93, Forum Chair for the 1990 AIR Forum, and as a NCES/AIR Senior Fellow.
-One travel grant in the amount of $1,000 will be awarded to support costs associated with attending the 2015 AIR Forum
+One travel grant in the amount of $1,000 will be awarded to support costs associated with attending the 2017 AIR Forum, May 30 - June 2 in Washington, DC.

 To be considered for the award, applicants must meet the following criteria: